Chef vs Red Hat Ansible Automation Platform comparison

 Find out what your peers are saying about Chef vs. Red Hat Ansible Automation Platform and other solutions.
 Updated: May 2024.

-Chef is ranked 16th in Configuration Management with 18 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 58 reviews.
+Chef is ranked 16th in Configuration Management with 18 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 62 reviews.
 Chef is rated 8.0, while Red Hat Ansible Automation Platform is rated 8.6.
 The top reviewer of Chef writes "Easy configuration management, optimization abilities, and complete infrastructure and application automation".
-On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Capable of broad integrations with easy-to-operate infrastructure and user controls".
+On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Its agentless, making the deployment fast and easy".
 Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, Microsoft Configuration Manager and Nolio Release Automation, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and BMC TrueSight Server Automation.
 See our Chef vs. Red Hat Ansible Automation Platform report.

 See our list of best Configuration Management vendors and best Release Automation vendors.